Baltic Germans: World War I

 World War I brought the end of the alliance of the Baltic Germans and the Russian Tsarist government.
-German heritage made them seen as the enemy by Russians.
+German heritage led to their being viewed as the enemy by Russians.
 They were also seen as traitors by the German Empire if they remained loyal to Russia.
-Their loyalty to the state was questioned and rumours of a German fifth column increased with the defeats of the Imperial army led by Baltic German general Paul von Rennenkampf.
+Their loyalty to the state was questioned, and rumours of a German fifth column increased with the defeats of the Imperial army led by Baltic German general Paul von Rennenkampf.
 All German schools and societies were closed in the Estonian Governorate and Germans were ordered to leave the Courland Governorate for inner Russia.

 Courland was conquered by Germany in 1915 and included into the military Ober Ost administration.
 After the Russian surrender at the Treaty of Brest-Litovsk in 1918, the German Empire occupied the remaining Baltic provinces.

 The Ober Ost military administration began plans for German colonization of Courland.
-On April 20, 1917, the Commander-in-Chief of the Eastern front announced that 1/3 of arable land there should be reserved for settlement by German war veterans.
+On April 20, 1917, the Commander-in-Chief of the Eastern front announced that a third of arable land there should be reserved for settlement by German war veterans.
 This was approved by Courland's German nobility on September 22, 1917.